 Complete your ballot carefully and legibly, and return it to your local election officials before your state's ballot receipt deadline.
 Overseas voters have a number of options for returning voted ballots:

-- Local mail - If you are living in an area with efficient mail service to the United States, you can affix sufficient international postage to your ballot envelope and mail it promptly.
+- Local mail - If you live in an area with efficient mail service to the United States, affix sufficient international postage to your ballot envelope and mail it promptly.

 - U.S. Embassy Pouch/Army Postal Service (APO/FPO) - Official election ballot envelopes that bear postage-paid markings can be returned via U.S. diplomatic pouch or Military Postal Service free of charge.
 You can also print out and use an envelope with postage-paid markings that is available on the FVAP web site.
-NOTE: You'll need to submit your ballot in person to your closest U.S. Embassy or consulate.
-Please contact the consular section for specific instructions and hours of availability.
+NOTE: U.S. Embassy, Seoul will mail your completed forms and ballots!
+Drop off your completed forms and ballots in the appropriate “postage paid” return envelopes that have been addressed to your state’s voting office and we will mail your forms/ballots to the U.S. via diplomatic pouch.

 - Fax, E-mail, or Internet - A number of states now allow the return of voted ballots via electronic means.
 Consult the Federal Voting Assistance Program's Voting Assistance Guide for electronic transmission options for your state.

 - Express Courier Service - If time is short or local mail is unreliable, you can use professional courier services such as FedEx, DHL, or UPS.
-Check the Overseas Vote Foundation website for information about reduced rates for voters.
 NOTE: FedEx does not deliver to P.O. boxes.

 To Make an Appointment